ampas/CTL/README.md

     * Install CTL

-        Homebrew will install all dependancies (cmake, ilmbase, opener, aces_container) automatically by default.
+        Homebrew will install all dependancies (cmake, ilmbase, opener, aces_container, libtiff) automatically by default.
 No need to install each manually.

             $ brew install ctl